kaiorosa1/100-days-of-code/log.md

 ### Day 64: March 31, 2019

 **Today's Progress**: I've solved some JQuery challenges on FCC.
 I'm dividing 30 minutes to the Front End Libraries Certification and 30 minutes to solving JS problems.
+I've worked on changing my portfolio page.

 **Thoughts**: JQuery are not that interesting since I know that it's not that useful anymore.
 But it's always fun to learn about it.

-**Link(s) to work**: Commit on Github:
+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/kaiorosa1.github.io/commit/8153b8ffee1f034ec8a2458a33546aeb71b8e7a6